-Il Palazzo Dipinto/ The Painted Palazzo is the seventh volume about the Tuscia Viterbese by journalist and historian Mary Jane Cryan .
+Il Palazzo Dipinto/ The Painted Palazzo is the latest volume about the Tuscia Viterbese by journalist and historian Mary Jane Cryan .
 It contains new research uncovered in the last few years, in English and Italian for the general public.
-Limited edition.

 Postage, shipping 2 euro to Italian addresses.

 E’ uscito il nuovo libro di Mary Jane Cryan.

 E’ la 9° pubblicazione dedicata alla storia e cultura della sua patria d’adozione.
 In Inglese e Italiano.

 The Painted Palazzo-Il Palazzo Dipinto: due famiglie piemontesi – Piatti e Canonica- a Vetralla e nel Lazio: i personaggi, le case, I giardini, i misteri

 New Discoveries of art and history in Vetralla-Nuove scoperte d’arte e storia a Vetralla

 Foreign Visitors discover Ferento-Come I viaggiatori stranieri hanno visto Ferento